demessiee/node-express-intro/Unit-Final-Node-Express-React.md

 * POST /api/users/user - inserts user with specified body
 * PUT /api/users/user - updates user with specified body
 * DELETE /api/users/user/:id - deletes user with specified id
 * POST /api/users/login - checks if the id (their email) and password combination exists in the user collection.
-If true returns, `{validUser:true}`, if false returns `{validUser:false}`
+If true returns, the user object back to the client without the password.

 #### Data Schemas